MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 - The following ports and protocols must be open: [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).
 - Office 365 updates vary in size, but you can review recent download sizes [here](https://docs.microsoft.com/officeupdates/download-sizes-office365-proplus-updates).
 For details on the frequency and type of updates based on channel, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
 - Updating client devices directly from the Office Content Delivery Network (CDN) can vastly reduce your administrative investment.
 To help decide whether this is appropriate for your organization, make sure to assess the connectivity between the Internet and your client devices, including those in remote sites.
 If you do manage updates from the Office CDN, updates are automatically deployed over a number of days to conserve your network bandwidth.
-- Test your network configuration and performance with connectivity.office.com

 ## Step 4 - Assess application compatibility